ueqri/akkalat/README.md

 ## Benchmark

-We support the same benchmark set as MGPUSim.
+We support the following benchmarks the evaluate the performance.

 | AMD APP SDK           | DNN Mark   | HeteroMark | Polybench | Rodinia          | SHOC      |
 | --------------------- | ---------- | ---------- | --------- | ---------------- | --------- |